webplatform/docs/javascript/index.md

 The usage of JavaScript is not limited inside browsers.
 You can use it in server and console environments with [http://nodejs.org Node.js], [https://developer.mozilla.org/en-US/docs/Rhino Rhino], or [https://developer.mozilla.org/en-US/docs/Mozilla/Projects/SpiderMonkey SpiderMonkey], or run it as an embedded language such as the [http://en.wikipedia.org/wiki/Scripting_for_the_Java_Platform JavaScript engine inside Java].

-Note: If you are completely new to web development, you may want to review [http://www.afterhoursprogramming.com/tutorial/JavaScript/Overview/ JavaScript Beginner Tutorials].
+Note: If you are completely new to web development, you may want to review our [[Beginners]] section.
 }}